Books on Career Development

 The Ontology of Value

-Discovering Your Source of Value for the Society and The Environment That Values You (ODYSSEY)
+Discovering Your Source of Value for the Society and Working Environments That Naturally Fit You (ODYSSEY)

-"The Ontology of Value: Discovering Your Source of Value for the Society and The Environment That Values You (ODYSSEY) is an official booklet of The Ontology of ValueTM Test."
+"The Ontology of Value: Discovering Your Source of Value for the Society and Working Environments That Naturally Fit You (ODYSSEY)" is an official booklet of The Ontology of ValueTM Test."

 You can also receive this ebook in a package together with The Ontology of ValueTM Test.